cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/terraform.md

 In this guide, you will use Terraform to deploy:

-- A Google Cloud Project (GCP) virtual machine that runs a simple HTTP test server
+- A Google Cloud Project (GCP) virtual machine that runs an HTTP test server
 - A Cloudflare Tunnel that makes the server available over the Internet
 - A Cloudflare Access policy that defines who can connect to the server